Today my three year old daughter said she’s ready to go back to our “crack house”. Now, before you get the wrong idea, let me set the record straight.

 Where is home?

 Home, to my daughters, is where we, as a family, call it.
 It’s where we spend the majority of our days and nights.
 By the way, we recently drove by our old home (the one before we left for Burkina) and she asked me if we were going to live there again.
-That actually surprised me that she remembered living there since she was only two when we moved out.
+It actually surprised me that she remembered living there since she was only two when we moved out.
 I can’t remember anything before the age of 5, so, naturally, I feel as if I have a genius!
 HAHA!
 But, I digress…

 My girls will be raised with southern values, more or less, with a huge scoop of global awareness and cultural understanding.
 My girls will call the world their home.
 But, they will also resonate with Texas (our home base every summer) and every place we live along the way.
 The old saying, “Home is where the heart is” speaks perfectly to our situation.
 And, best of all, it answers all of those who believe that our girls will never have a home.